Parliamentary.ai

 Overview

-The Transport for London Act 2008 granted Transport for London (TfL) expanded powers concerning road user charging, London cabs and private hire vehicles, surface transport, street management, and financial risk mitigation.
-It also introduced fixed penalty notices for various offenses.
+The Transport for London Act 2008 grants Transport for London (TfL) additional powers regarding road user charging, London cabs and private hire vehicles, surface transport, street management, and risk mitigation.
+It also updates various existing regulations and introduces fixed penalty notices for certain offences.

 Description